 In FY20, the first phase of the BPU's Town Center Distributed Energy Resources (TCDER) Microgrid Incentive Program was completed.
 Phase I consisted of TCDER Microgrid feasibility studies.
 The BPU funded 13 feasibility studies, which Staff reviewed and accepted.
-Also, in FY20, the BPU launched Phase II of the TCDER Incentive Program.
-Phase II consists of incentives for a detailed design of the TCDER Microgrid, with the approved feasibility study participants eligible for Phase II incentives (one feasibility study participant voluntarily withdrew from consideration, leaving 12 eligible applicants for Phase II incentives).
-Eleven applications were received in May 2020, and in FY21, the BPU awarded incentives to eight (8) projects.
+The BPU also launched Phase II of the TCDER Incentive Program in FY20.
+All Phase I participants with an approved feasibility study were eligible for Phase II, which consists of incentives for a detailed design of the TCDER Microgrid.
+After one feasibility study participant voluntarily withdrew from consideration, there were 12 eligible applicants for Phase II incentives, and 11 applications were received in May 2020.
+In FY21, the BPU awarded incentives to eight (8) projects.
+After Phase II is complete, applicants will decide whether to move forward with Phase III, which will encompass the construction and implementation of the TCDER microgrid projects.
+To assist towns to advance to Phase III, the BPU applied for and received a grant of approximately \$300,000 from the U.S. Department of Energy to conduct a study regarding financing microgrids.